Fall Detection App Saves the Life of a Hiker

 James Prudenciano reported that his Apple Watch saved his life after he fell off a cliff while hiking.
 The 28-year-old male from New Jersey, shared that he does not think that he would have lived to tell the story if it wasn’t for his device, detecting that he was in trouble.
 Prudenciano was hiking with Paige Paruso in Hartshorne Woods Park, New Jersey.
 It was after sunset and challenging to see when the two fell through some shrubs and slid down an extremely steep drop-off.
 Paruso fell first, but landed in a river below and did not suffer any severe injuries.
 Unfortunately, Prudenciano landed directly on a rock and suffered three fractures in his back.
 Fearing for his life, he said, “There was no way out of this for me.
 I literally said my last goodbyes.”
-Thankfully, Prudenciano’s Apple Watch’s fall detection detected a hard fall and impact and immediately called 9-1-1.
+Thankfully, Prudenciano’s Apple Watch’s fall detection app detected a hard fall and impact and immediately called 9-1-1.
 Apple Watches are equipped with an automatic SOS feature that is sensitive to immediate motions and hard falls.
 Upon detection, the device asks the user if it should dial 9-1-1 and if the user is not responsive, the watch will automatically call and share the user’s location.
 Surprisingly enough, this is not the first instance where this feature has saved someone’s life.
 A few months ago, in Norway, an elderly man suffered a severe fall in his bathroom that left him unconscious.
 His Apple Watch called local emergency services after detecting a lack of motion and response.

-The Benefits of Motion Sensors
+Fall Detection: The Benefits of Motion Sensors

-Motion sensors such as fall detection are incorporated within a safety system do not rely on a user’s ability to call for help.
+Motion sensors in a fall detection app are incorporated within a safety system do not rely on a user’s ability to call for help.
 They run on the theory that the nature of many emergencies end up disabling a user’s ability to signal that they are in danger.
 This notion that lone users could be unable to indicate that they are in trouble is very much a reality.
 In the case of the 67-year-old man in Norway, the fact that his fall knocked him unconscious made it impossible for him to call for help.
 In addition to losing consciousness, users may be unable to call for help if another person is threatening their safety, and discreetness is necessary.
 In an environment where hazardous gases are present, the time between when a worker senses the presence of poisonous gas and when they lose consciousness can be extremely short; a fast and reliable method of signaling for help would be advantageous here, as well.
 Motion sensors should be essential features of every safety solution.
 They are comprehensive in their coverage of a user’s safety in all situations – even the most unexpected scenarios.

 SafetyLine Lone Worker Motion Features